Back |

 Rack

-Extra tender and delicious.
+Extra tender and delicious, the rack is where you find succulent ribs and rib chops.
 While it can look intimidating, fear not: a rack of ribs is actually easy to prepare and makes for a memorable showstopper.
-This is also where you find rib chops.
-Want to really impress your dinner guests?
-Ask your butcher to tie the rack into a traditional “crown” shape.
+Want to go the extra mile to wow your dinner guests?
+Ask our butchers to tie the rack into a traditional “crown” shape.

 Cooking Methods: Grill, Pan-Fry, Roast